 Yes, U-M has more video labs like this if you find this one crowded or inconvenient (but please tell us why you think so!)
 The Digital Media Commons is a great resource located on north campus.

-How'd you do that sweet green-screen effect in the introduction video (above)?
+How'd you do that awesome green-screen effect in the introduction video (above)?

 Green-screening, or "chroma-keying" isn't as hard as you might think.
 Just record yourself in front of the green screen and open your clip in Final Cut Pro to add the "chroma key" filter, which allows you to select a color to remove from the video, allowing whatever is in the track beneath to show through.
 Watch this video to see how it is done.